nikito7/edpbox-dev/README.md

 # Info

-All credits to github.com/tiagofreire-pt for the original work.
+All credits to @tiagofreire-pt for the original work.
 Many thanks.

 Tasmota:
 ![Tasmota](./20200919_220349.jpg)